Comparisons

 Use both when…

 You want the processing power of sGTM and full adblock bypass.
 Introtrace ensures signals reach your server container even when the GTM client-side loader is blocked. sGTM then processes and routes them.
-This is the most comprehensive setup for enterprise teams.
+This is the most comprehensive setup for enterprise teams, giving you enrichment and consent enforcement at the server layer without sacrificing the visitor coverage that comes from proper network-layer bypass.

 Frequently Asked Questions